 Add a form to your portal

-The Entity Form contains relationships to webpages and additional properties in order to control the initialization of the form within the portal.
-The relationship to Web Page allows dynamic retrieval of the form definition for a given page node within the website.
+The entity form contains relationships to webpages and additional properties to control the initialization of the form within the portal.
+The relationship to webpages allows dynamic retrieval of the form definition for a given page node within the website.

-To view existing Entity Forms or to create new Entity Forms navigate to Portals > Entity Forms
+To view existing entity forms or to create new entity forms, go to Portals > Entity Forms.

-When creating a new Entity Form the first step is to decide the Entity and Form Name that you will be rendering as well as the mode: Insert, Edit, or Read Only.
-The mode selected will determine if you are creating a new record from the portal, editing an existing record, or just displaying info about a record on the portal.
+When creating a new entity form, the first step is to decide the Entity and Form Name that you will be rendering, in addition to the mode: Insert, Edit, or Read Only.
+The mode selected will determine if you are creating a new record from the portal, editing an existing record, or just displaying information about a record on the portal.

-The Web Pages associated with the Entity Form can be viewed by clicking the Web Pages link listed in the Related navigation links in the leftmost menu.
+The webpages associated with the entity form can be viewed by selecting the Web Pages link listed in the Related navigation links in the leftmost menu.

-The various master pages used by the portal found in the Dynamics 365 portal installation directory contains declarations of the EntityForm server control.
-When rendering the Web Page containing either the Page (~/Pages/Page.aspx) page template or Full Page (~/Pages/FullPage.aspx) page template, the controls will determine if the Entity Form lookup contains a value then the form will be rendered.
+The various master pages used by the portal found in the Dynamics 365 portal installation directory contain declarations of the EntityForm server control.
+When rendering the webpage containing either the Page (~/Pages/Page.aspx) page template or Full Page (~/Pages/FullPage.aspx) page template, the controls will determine whether the entity form lookup contains a value, in which case the form will be rendered.